-In addition to standard tools for drawing masks by hand, Imerge offers several intelligent masks, which create selections based on the data in your image.
+In addition to standard tools for painting in masks or drawing them in using paths, Imerge offers several intelligent masks, which create selections based on the data in your image.

 - Color range: Visually select a range of colors in your image, and create a mask to hide or show only the area where the selected colors are present. - Luminance: Create a mask based on the luminance values in the image, so you can easily apply adjustments to only shadow areas or only highlights.